-What are the new features of Claude?
+What are the new features of fable 5 ?

 What are the new features of Claude?
 As of April 2026, Anthropic has shipped a major set of upgrades across the Claude model family, Claude Code, and the Claude API.
 The headline release is Claude Opus 4.7, which improves long-running software tasks, instruction following, self-verification, and vision.
 Alongside the model update, Claude adds more agentic workflows (including a "dreaming" review loop), richer developer controls for reasoning effort, bigger context for large documents, and new visual and desktop experiences.
+Explore the latest Claude features including improved reasoning, larger context windows, AI agents, multimodal capabilities, and workflow automation by building expertise through an AI certification, testing new AI capabilities using a Python certification, and applying AI innovations in business workflows with a Digital marketing course.

 This guide breaks down the most important updates and what they mean for all AI users, from casual prompts to professional coding, analytics, and creative work.